morsisko/NosTale-Gfless/README.md

 A library that allows you to launch NosTale client without GF launcher, or create your own private server launcher that starts the game client in the server selection screen (you skip the login & pass window)

 # Emulating GF launcher
-The launcher communicates with the game using [named pipe](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) using [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) protocol.
+The launcher communicates with the game using [named pipe](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) and [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) protocol.

 # Preparation
 Before the game is started GF launcher creates two environment variables: